LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/cms-kbs-without-liveperson-ai.md

 1. In Knowledge Base:
     1. Add the CMS knowledge base.
     2. Use the Search tool to test the integration.
 2. In Conversation Builder, [add a Knowledge Base integration](conversation-builder-integrations-knowledge-base-integrations.html) in a bot and test.
-Alternatively, in Conversation Orchestrator, add a Knowledge Base integration as a part of the Agent Assist component.
+Alternatively, in Conversation Orchestrator, add a Knowledge Base integration as a part of an [Agent Assist](conversation-orchestrator-agent-assist-overview.html) component.

 ### Add a CMS KB without LivePerson AI